Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 where:
 - \( s \) is the score of the park i,

-The scored is based on diferente itens:
+The score is based on diferentt itens:

 - Proximity of the park in relationship to the 'Orla do Guaíba' wich is the main Scenic Location of Porto Alegre,
 - Quality of Infraestructure of the park,
 - Size of the park.

-All these itens were normalized using max-min method, so the Score is always beetween 0 and 1.
+All these itens were normalized using max-min method, so the score is always beetween 0 and 1.

 ## Step 4 - Review Data